KDPRO-SINTEF/BowtieTool/docs/wiki.md

 ./stop.sh frontend       # Stop the frontend launched with ./start.sh frontend ./stop.sh backend        # Stop the backend launched with ./start.backend
 ```
 The script simply uses `docker container kill` to stop the containers.

+By default:
+- The frontend is served at `http://localhost:8080`.
+- The REST API can be fetched at `http://localhost:8000`.
+- The admin page is accessible at `http://localhost:8000/admin`.

+### Create an admin user
+1. Connect to the **API container** with `docker exec -it CONTAINER_NAME /bin/sh`.
+It should open a shell inside the container at `/app`.
+2. Run `python manage.py createsuperuser` and follow the instructions.

 ## Deployment